How to work out the rebuild cost of your home

 Another option for you is to use a rebuild cost calculator, which you can find online.
 Before you use one of these you need to know the external floor area of both upstairs and downstairs of your property - if applicable.

 This will give you the rebuilding cost per square metre.
 If the upstairs space is the same as downstairs, double the ground floor area.
 If it is different, calculate the upstairs area and add it to the downstairs result.
-Afterwards, go outside and measure the length and width of the ground floor walls and multiply the two figures together.
+Then, measure the length and width of your home's outside walls on the ground floor.
+This is needed to calculate your rebuild costs as you’ll need to know your home’s gross external floor area.